 Donald N. Jensen

-Donald N. Jensen is a Senior Fellow at the Center for Transatlantic Relations, Johns Hopkins School of Advanced International Studies and Adjunct Senior Fellow, Center for European Policy Analysis, where he editor of the CEPA Information Warfare Initiative.
+Donald N. Jensen is the director for Russia and strategic stability at the U.S. Institute of Peace.
+Previously he was a Senior Fellow at the Center for Transatlantic Relations, Johns Hopkins School of Advanced International Studies and Adjunct Senior Fellow at the Center for European Policy Analysis, where he editor of the CEPA Information Warfare Initiative.
 A former US diplomat, Dr. Jensen was Head of the Research Division at Radio Free Europe/Radio Liberty.
 He is an expert on the domestic, foreign and security policies of Russia, Ukraine, and the other post-Soviet states.

 Andrea Manciulli, Italian MP, is President of the Italian delegation to the NATO Parliamentary Assembly and Vice-President of the Foreign and EU Affairs Commission of the Italian Chamber of Deputies.
 He focuses on counterterrorism, foreign and defense policies.
 The On.
 Manciulli holds a degree in Modern History from the University of Pisa, and specialized in Social and Military History at the École des Hautes Études en Sciences Sociales (EHESS) in Paris.